sboesebeck/morphium/docs/messaging.md

 - Queue name: `setMessageQueueName(String)`: collection suffix used for the queue.
 - Window size: `setMessagingWindowSize(int)`: number of messages processed per batch.
 Messaging marks up to this many messages and processes them as one window.
 - Multithreading: `setMessagingMultithreadded(boolean)`: process multiple messages in parallel using (virtual) threads; `false` enforces single‑threaded, sequential handling.
-- Change streams: `setUseChangeStream(boolean)`: use MongoDB Change Streams to get push‑style notifications for new messages; when `false`, messaging uses polling.
+- Change streams: `setUseChangeStream(boolean)`: use MongoDB Change Streams to get push‑style notifications for new messages; when `false`, messaging uses polling for both topic messages and direct messages (answers).
 Requires a replica set for Change Streams.
 - Poll pause: `setMessagingPollPause(int)`: pause (in ms) between polling requests when not using Change Streams.
 Also used as a heartbeat to check for messages outside the current processing window (e.g., if new messages arrive and the queue holds more than `windowSize`, a poll is triggered once after this pause).

 Example